Dempo SC: History

+Foundation and early history (1961–1980)

-Dempo Sports Club began as Bicholim Football Club, which was a top First Division league side in the 1960s.
-Football lovers in the country remember the Bicholim Football Club as one of the most talented football club in the country.
-Players including Subhash Sinari, Bernard Olivera, Tolentino Serrao, Bhaskar, Kalidas Gaad, Manohar Pednekar, Bhai Pednekar, Ganpat Gaonkar and Pandurang Gaonkar are still remembered to the Bicholim Football Club on a completely different standard compared to the other sports club existing at that moment.
+Dempo Sports Club was founded in Bicholim in 1961, as Clube Desportivo de Bicholim.
+The club was then a Goan First Division league side in the 1960s.
+Football lovers remember the Bicholim football club as one of the most talented in the country.
+Players including Subhash Sinari, Bernard Olivera, Tolentino Serrao, Bhaskar, Kalidas Gaad, Manohar Pednekar, Bhai Pednekar, Ganpat Gaonkar and Pandurang Gaonkar are still remembered as part of the Bicholim club that was on a completely different level compared other existing clubs at the time.

 Bicholim Sports Club was later adopted by Dempo Souza in 1967 and was renamed Dempo Souza Sports Club.
 Even then the team remained one of the strongest team in the country with players like Eustaquio, Dass, Balaguru, Olavo, Colaco, Inacio, Felix Barreto, Thapa, Ramesh Redkar, Socrates Carvalho, Sadanand Asnodkar and Tulsidas Alornekar.
 In 1969, the team stood as the first runner-up in the Vasco Sports Club in the Senior Division League.
 The Dempo Souza Sports Club finally became Dempo Sports Club, after Dempo bought Mr Michael D'Souza's stake in the Dempo Souza enterprise.
 However, Dempo Sports Club prospered when Vasantrao Dempo, the chairman of the House of Dempo, extended his benefaction to football team in an extensive manner.
 Dempo then came at par with the other business houses, like Salgaocar, Agencia Commercial Maritima, Shantilal and Sesa Goa who had their own teams.

-Dempo Sports Club started out as Dempo Souza Football Club in 1961 and was taken over when they made the company their own Dempo Corporation around that time.
-The club was started by Michael deSouza and the logo and colours that the club wears currently was what he had chosen for the team.
-The club won their first Goan Senior League title in 1972.
-The club then won their first ever national pan-India tournament in 1975 by winning the Rovers Cup.
+The club, started by Michael deSouza, still use the logo and colours that was chosen by him.
+They won their first Goan Senior League title in 1972.
+They then won their first ever national pan-India tournament in 1975 by winning the Rovers Cup.
 British coach Bob Bootland took charge of Dempo in 1978 and changed the way India looked at its football with a revolutionary 4–3–3 style of play.
 The club then won the Rovers Cup again in 1978.
 The club defended their title one year later in 1979.
 Their first double.
 Dempo clinched Stafford Challenge Cup titles in 1975 and 1979.

+Gaining prominence (1980–2000)

 Dempo then entered their "Golden-Age" during the 1980s.
 Dempo won a host of small cups and they also won the Rovers Cup again in 1986 by beating historic club Mohun Bagan.
 The club also won the Goan League in 1986 and 1987.

+The club then went on to participate in their first international tournament named POMIS Cup in Malé, and achieved runner-up positions twice in 1991 and 1992.
+The club then won the Rovers Cup again by beating Mohun Bagan again and were then one of the original 12 teams in the first National Football League in 1996.
+The club then got relegated in 1999–2000 but got promoted the very next season.